You may wish to see a map of the region and a short introduction to this section first.

 S. Maria della Querce can easily be reached by foot from Viterbo in half an hour along a straight road which starts at the north-eastern corner of the walls and which retains interesting monuments of the past.

 In the second half of the XIIIth century members of the Cistercian order built a monastery outside the eastern walls of Viterbo; the complex was later on assigned to the Franciscans; its church was modified several times and it was eventually greatly damaged by bombings in 1944.
-The cloister instead retains much of its original Gothic design and atmosphere; the arches remind the viewer of the Papal Palace loggia which was built approximately at the same time.
+The cloister instead retains much of its original Gothic design and atmosphere.

-Pope Paul III had many links with Viterbo as his family, the Farnese, had its roots in that town; he built a fountain for pilgrims on their way to the sanctuary.
+Pope Paul III had many links with Viterbo as his family, the Farnese, had their roots in that town; he built a fountain for pilgrims on their way to the sanctuary.

 (left) Villa Pamphilj; (right) portal of Villa Bussi; (centre) coats of arms of the Pamphilj (above) and of the Bussi (below)